Compliance Risk Assessments: 5 Essential Steps for Success

 Step 1 – Understand the current state of affairs

 Try to find what already exists.
 Learn about and document the key company processes, systems, and transactions.
+A dedicated compliance risk assessment tool can help you capture these processes consistently, standardize how risks are scored, and keep all your documentation in one place.
 It may be possible to find existing business process materials prepared for contract certification purposes.
 You also want to take the opportunity to meet key personnel who execute the business’s processes and systems.
 Interview these people and understand what motivates them and stresses them.

 Step 2 – Map the potential risk contact points that exist in your company

-Once you have a detailed picture of your company’s operations and the compliance landscape your company operates within, it’s time to identify the compliance risk contact points or specific company operations that present the potential for violating applicable regulations.
+Once you have a detailed picture of your company’s operations and the compliance landscape your company operates within, it’s time to identify the compliance risk contact points – the specific company operations that present the potential for violating applicable regulations.
+At this level, you’re answering, in concrete terms, “what is a compliance risk for our business?”
+Regular compliance risk assessments are just one crucial element of an effective compliance program.

 Step 3 – Assess the current controls in place to prevent, detect, and correct violations